MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 Don't place this section too high up, because these are the How To artifacts developers use for the Evergreen or Fixed Version mode.
 todo: Reduce (constrain) the duplication here with later in the article, eg the **Evergreen Bootstrapper** section here overlaps with the later "Online-only deployment" section.
 -->
-## Downloading the Evergreen Runtime installer or Fixed Version Runtime
+## Understanding the options at the Runtime download page

 The [Download the WebView2 Runtime][Webview2Installer] section of the **Microsoft Edge WebView2** page provides several options for ensuring that the WebView2 Runtime is on client machines.
+Understanding the options at this page provides a good introduction, to help decide which approach you want to use.

 :::image type="complex" source="../media/runtime-distrib-options.png" alt-text="Options for distributing and updating the WebView2 Runtime" lightbox="../media/runtime-distrib-options.png":::
     Options for distributing and updating the WebView2 Runtime